anthonymcglone2022/postcodes/README.md

 A RESTful API with Spring Boot, JPA, Hibernate and MySQL

-=> Used to validate any UK Postcode
+=> Can be used to validate any UK Postcode (on initilization, we read in 2 million postcodes from data.sql)

-=> A CRUD prototype for storing UK Postcodes
+=> A CRUD prototype for storing UK Postcodes (ADD, DELETE)

 **Pre-Reqs:** Create a local MySQL instance, with root user and 'toor' password (OR edit the application.properties user/ schema.sql)